alcesleo/git-101/slides.md

 Note:
 - How many did the pre-lab?
 - Questions are welcome
+- Everything will be in the terminal
+    - You can use any text editor you want
     - There are visual clients too

 ---